DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.5**</span>

-- Student 1’s note:
+- Devon’s note: I had issues since I was signed in to my personal git account.
+I fixed this by signing in to my school one on git Desktop.

-- Lucas’s note: Pushing the changes to GitHub worked without any issues.
-After committing, I simply clicked the “Push” button in RStudio’s Git, and the updates were successfully sent to the remote repository.
+- Lucas’s note:Pushing the changes to GitHub worked without any issues.
+  After committing, I simply clicked the green “Push” button in RStudio’s Git pane, and the updates were successfully sent to the remote repository.

 - Eitan’s note: I did git push to push those changes to the remote server.
 No credential challenge was experienced.